Positives

 Speed

-The stable camber, medium bordering on medium stiff flex, and balanced sidecut make the Lib Tech Lib Rig a decent ride for going fast and straight.
-It’s not all time but it’s pretty good for an All-Mtn ride.
+The stable camber, medium-stiff flex, and balanced sidecut make the Lib Tech Lib Rig a fun ride for going fast and straight.
+It’s not all-time, but it’s pretty good compared to many of its peers.

 Base Glide